daschinmoy21/XTUI/readme.md

 Report Bugs: Open an issue on GitHub.

-Suggest Features: Dynamic ASCII arts,cloud save features,bug fixes.
+Suggest Features: Dynamic ASCII arts, cloud save features, bug fixes.

 Submit Pull Requests: Fork the repository, make your changes, and submit a PR.